YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-AI-DesignPattern.md

 full_page_reading: true
 ---

-The aim of this series is to give a research-oriented introduction to design patterns for agent systems.
+The aim of this series is to give an introduction to design patterns for agent systems.
 The pages are independent, but they share one question:

 > Where does the system need flexibility, and where does it need a stable, testable interface?